ramenengine/afkit/README.md

 # AllegroForthKit

-A package for programming with [Allegro 5](http://liballeg.org/) in standard ANS Forth.
+A portable framework for programming games and other applications with [Allegro 5](http://liballeg.org/) in standard ANS Forth.

 ## Overview